Counting curves with local tangency constraints: Introduction

 Although Kontsevich's formula is the model success story, there are many other important enumerative problems.
 We cannot possibly do this field justice in this introduction, but one natural extension is to consider a space together with a divisor, and to count curves which intersect the divisor in a specified number of points with specified tangency orders, plus possibly some additional constraints away from the divisor.
 For example, it follows from the Caporaso--Harris recursion formula~\cite{CaH} that there are $7$ degree three curves in $\CP^2$ which intersect the line at infinity at a fixed point with tangency order $2$, plus pass through $5$ generic points away from the line at infinity.
 The corresponding extension of Gromov--Witten invariants are called relative Gromov--Witten invariants and were implicitly defined in \cite{CaH} in the process of generalizing Kontsevich's formula to higher genus.
 Relative Gromov--Witten invariants arise naturally even if one is a priori only interested in absolute counts, since they can be used to decompose the Gromov--Witten invariants of a symplectic manifold into simpler pieces via the degeneration or symplectic sum formula.

 The starting point for this paper is a slightly different enumerative problem, namely the case of a {\em local} divisor rather than a global one.
 The basic idea is to pick a smooth divisor $D$ defined near a point $p$ and to count curves which pass through $p$ with specified tangency order to $D$.
 In symplectic geometry this idea goes back at least to the work of Cieliebak--Mohnke \cite{CM1} (we are not aware of any counterpart in the algebraic geometry literature).
 As we explain in \S\ref{ss:Tanhigh}, one can adapt standard symplectic techniques to get well-defined Gromov--Witten type invariants, independent of all auxiliary choices (e.g. generic almost complex structure).
-In particular, unlike the global divisor case, these counts do not depend on the precise choice of local divisor $D$.
+In particular, in contrast to the global divisor case the local divisor $D$ has no relevant invariants, such as degree.
 For a closed symplectic manifold $M$, we will denote the resulting count of closed curves in $M$ in homology class $A$ which are tangent to $D$ at $p$ to order $m-1$\footnote{Equivalently, this corresponds to curves with contact order $m$ to $D$.} by $N_{M,A}\lll \T^{m-1} p\rrr$.

 It turns out that there are some advantages to replacing several distinct point constraints with a single $\lll \T^{m-1} p\rrr $ constraint, stemming from the fact that the location of the constraint is more ``controlled''.
 For instance, in \cite{CM2} Cieliebak--Mohnke compute that there are $(n-1)!$ degree one curves in $\CP^n$ satisfying a $\lll \T^{n-1}p\rrr$ constraint, i.e. and they use this to put strong restrictions on the pseudoholomorphic disks bounded by Lagrangians with nonpositive curvature in $\CP^n$.
 Their key idea is that one can stretch the neck along the boundary of a Weinstein neighborhood of such a Lagrangian, with $p$ contained inside that neighborhood, and then the curves counted by $N_{\CP^n, [L]}\lll \T^{n-1}p\rrr$ must break into quite specific configurations.
 More recently, in \cite{tonk} Tonkonog uses a similar neck-stretching idea to describe a relationship between closed curve counts with $\lll \T^{m-1} p\rrr$ constraints and superpotentials of Lagrangian tori in symplectic manifolds, thereby connecting to conjectures in mirror symmetry.